Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 I prefer hot sauces where the first ingredient listed is peppers rather than vinegar.
 They are more flavorful and - usually - spicier.

-I like to serve these tasty avocado fries as an appetizer or a snack.
+These keto avocado fries are perfect as an appetizer or snack.
 They are obviously great for game day!
-And they also make a wonderful appetizer for Mexican-themed meals such as chicken fajitas and steak fajitas.
+They also make a wonderful appetizer for Mexican-themed meals, such as chicken fajitas and steak fajitas.

 Recipe Card